sitmena/angular-custom-phone-number/README.md

 # Sitech angular phone number input
-The original library lacked arabic translation & lacked search in arabic, this forked from version includes both
+The original library lacked arabic translation & lacked search in arabic, this forked from version includes both and depends on localStorage variable 'language'

+this version supports Angular 8.x - 13.x

 # forked from International Telephone Input for Angular (NgxIntlTelInput)